Jayanth-Parthsarathy/notify/README.md

 It also implements a Dead Letter Queue for handling messages that were not be able to be processed for some reason and have reached max Number of retries (currently saves these messages to a log file)

-It currently consists of two files:
+It also has unit tests for most of the internal function with mock testing wherever necessary for testing out the logic It currently consists of two files:

 * `cmd/consumer/consumer.go`: This is an HTTP server that exposes a /notify endpoint.